Portfolio

 Pricing Approach

 As a mixed media artist, sometimes pricing can get more complex than using just one medium alone.
 To address this uniqueness and keep my pricing consistent and fair, I use a sum of square footage multiplied by a baseline rate with added art index to price work.
 The index takes into consideration the complexity of the piece itself vs. just using square footage alone to calculate price.
-Each year I assess my fee schedule and adjust as appropriate
+Each year I assess my fee schedule and adjust as appropriate.

 Pricing Methodology & Examples